jedestep/idrk/README.md

 - ```oeArray.h``` contains the API for the arrays _B_ and _rank_ outlined in the paper.
 Note that _rank_ is never represented explicitly.
 - ```companionArray.h``` contains the API for the array _Psi_ outlined in the paper.
 Here we use a different implementation which relies on sdsl-lite.
 - ```genomeDatabase.h``` contains a basic storage and search API for determining the source of a read (or more generally, any input string).
 The primary public operation it supports is ```getGenomeLabel```, which returns a list of stored strings in which the input string is contained.

+## Contributions
+Jed implemented the SuffixArray and sizeCheck.
+Jed and Ashleigh implemented CompressedSuffixArray, genomeDatabase, oeArray, and companionArray.
+We collaborated for the presentation and report.